Patrick-Svensson/portfolio-07-2021/README.md

 <br>
 <br>

-### Features left to implement
+### Features Left to Implement

 <Br>

 -   Some users may be sensitive to elements in motion.
 Thus, implementing an on/off toggle button on the landing page to enable the user to switch off/on animated features will make for better accessibility.

--   Make my email address into a link that opens and starts a new message in the user's email server.
+-   Make my email address into a link that opens the "create a new message" window in the user's email sevice.

 <br>
 <br>